Traditional Bulgarian Herbs And Their Uses

 Basil (Ocimum basilicum) is a culinary herb of the family Lamiaceae.
 It is also known as sweet basil or tulsi.
 It is native to India and other tropical regions of Asia.* Basil is a tender annual herb that is grown for its leaves.
 The leaves are used fresh or dried in a variety of dishes.
 The fresh leaves have the best flavor.
 Basil can also be grown as an ornamental plant.

-The basil leaves flavor in many dishes, including soups, stews, sauces, and salads.
+Basil leaves flavor many dishes, including soups, stews, sauces, and salads.
 They can also make pesto, a famous Italian sauce with olive oil, garlic, and Parmesan cheese.
 Basil is a relatively easy herb to grow.
 It prefers full sun and well-drained soil.

 Sage